-Please note that unless you have settled or presettled status under the EU Settlement Scheme, EU ID cards are no longer accepted at the UK border since October 2021.
+Please note that unless you have settled or presettled status under the EU Settlement Scheme, EU ID cards are no longer accepted at the UK border.

 Passports

 All travellers must have a valid passport for the whole of their stay.